murilopolese/murilopolese/content/pages/home.md

 **Hello!
 My name is Murilo, I am a Brazilian technologist** (or a full stack developer if you prefer).

 I am profoundly interested in learning experiences and technology.
-But I'm equally interested in music and drawing machines.
+But I'm equally interested in music, microscope and drawing machines.

 <div style="text-align: center">